How to Cook Lobsters on the Grill without Ruining Them

 Bryan Weeck from Saucey Beard BBQ grills up split lobsters from LobsterAnywhere

-Since lobsters cook quickly keep a close eye on the grill.
+Since lobsters cook quickly, keep a close eye on the grill.
 Again, cooked too long, there’s no turning back.
 One or two minutes too long and the meat will dry out and be tough.
-The meat is done when it starts to firm up and turns opaque white.
-It is important to note that your lobsters will continue to cook even after they are removed from the grill.
+The meat is done when it firms up and turns opaque white.
+Please note that your lobsters will continue to cook even after they are removed from the grill.

 Serve Up A Casual Grilled Lobster Dinner

 Place your lobsters on a large platter and serve with plenty of butter and lemon wedges.
-You can pre-crack the claws with the chef knife.
-For a casual affair cover table with the local newspaper and lay some shell crackers and seafood forks on the table so your guests can dig in.
+You can pre-crack the claws with the chef’s knife.
+For a casual affair, cover the table with the local newspaper and lay some lobster crackers and seafood forks on the table so your guests can dig in.

 References